Are You Waiting for Someone to Tell You That You Belong?

 And that brings me to the glitch that just happened again.

 Senior Dance Concert.
-Every senior choreographs a piece and casts dancers from the program.
+Every senior choreographs a piece and casts dancers from across the program.
 The fine print: every major must be cast before a minor can be considered.
 This year, there were thirteen seniors.
 Most wanted only two or three dancers per piece.
 There are over sixty dance majors.

 The math made it statistically impossible for all majors to be cast, let alone a minor.